-We will be introducing a new system of Achievement Cards (AC) to log and monitor the behaviour of pupils.
+We use Achievement Cards (ACs) to log and monitor the behaviour of pupils.

-This will enable us to minimise low-level behaviour issues in school.
+This enables us to minimise low-level behaviour issues in school.

-Every child will be expected to carry an achievement card with them at all times so that they can collect their credits.
-Any pupil who is unable to display an achievement card (whether during learning time or not) will face a same-day consequence.
+Every child will be expected to carry an achievement card with them at all times.
+Any pupil who is unable to display an achievement card (whether during learning time or not) will face a sameday consequence.
 No excuses.
-Tutors and Heads of Year will have oversight of the achievement cards.
+Formation tutors and Heads of Year will have oversight of the achievement cards.
 Key staff will have a stock of replacements.
+If a pupil loses their AC they will be issued with a yellow AC and may lose their break time.

-Every Wednesday tutors will issue new cards to their tutees and collect in their old ones.
+Every Friday tutors will issue new cards to their tutees.